Michał Janiszewski (politician, born 1926)

 Division General Michał Janiszewski (15 June 1926 – 3 February 2016) was a Polish officer and public official.

 A close aide of General Wojciech Jaruzelski, he served for a number of years as his chief of cabinet.
 First when Jaruzelski was Minister of Defense (1972–1981).
-When Jaruzelski became a Prime Minister in 1981, Janiszewski was a head of the office of the Council of Ministers under him and two next Prime Ministers - Zbigniew Messner and Mieczysław Rakowski.
+When Jaruzelski became a Prime Minister in 1981, Janiszewski was the head of the office of the Council of Ministers under him and the two next Prime Ministers - Zbigniew Messner and Mieczysław Rakowski.

-After Jaruzelski was elected President, Janiszewski became first chief of the Office of the President of the Republic of Poland (until December 1989 People's Republic of Poland).
+After Jaruzelski was elected President, Janiszewski became the first chief of the Office of the President of the Republic of Poland (until December 1989 People's Republic of Poland).
 He was a chief of the office from September 1989 until Jaruzelski stepped down on 22 December 1990.

 Janiszewski was also a member of the Military Council of National Salvation (1981–1983).

+In 1976 he was promoted to the rank of brigadier general, and in 1983 to the rank of major general.
+He was a doctor of military science.
+In December 1990 he ended his professional military service and public activity.
+In January 1991, at the age of 64, he was retired.

+He died on February 3, 2016 at the age of 89 and was buried on February 11, 2016 at the Junikowo cemetery in Poznań.
+The date of the funeral was not made public, the funeral was exclusively a family funeral.
+He was wrongly declared dead by the Institute of National Remembrance 9 years earlier, which is why he was omitted from the accusation of the group introducing martial law.